 Recently a third option has appeared as the model 1293.
 This tuba has a new XL style fifth rotary valve which has more rounded ferrules into the rotor, and a more correctly dimensioned airway through the rotor as well.
 You can also see this new rotor on the Miraphone 98B Siegfried BBb.
 In addition, the bell flare of the 1293 was widened from 18.5" to 19.7".
 This reflects more of the highs of your sound back into the instrument, creating a broader, warmer tone in the room.
 Just this modification helps the 1293 sound like a larger instrument.
 Lastly, the 1293 includes two removable leapdipes.
-One is the large pipe from the 1291, and the other is the medium pipe from the 1292 with the large Euro receiver.
+One is the large pipe from the 1291 with a standard receiver, and the other is the medium pipe from the 1292 with the large Euro receiver.
 Several wing nuts hold everything together, and no tools are needed to make the change.
 The leadpipes on the 1293 are not fastened as securely as a soldered on pipe, so the player should use care in lifting the instrument only from well braced locations.